Our Planet

 Our Priority Issues

-We are accelerating solutions that reduce waste while also transitioning to more sustainable packaging and toy materials.
+We are working to accelerate solutions that help reduce waste while also transitioning to more sustainable packaging and toy materials.

-We’re taking a holistic approach to protecting natural resources, the communities that rely on them and the future of our business.
+We take a holistic approach to helping protect natural resources, the communities that rely on them and the future of our business.

 In partnership with our Franchisees, suppliers and producers, we’re finding innovative ways to reduce emissions, keep waste out of nature and preserve natural resources.

-Discover how our ambitious goals are guiding our responsible sourcing, as well as how we are building business resilience into our business in a changing world.
+Discover how our commitments are guiding our responsible sourcing, as well as how we are building resilience into our business in a changing world.
 We are also committed to respecting the human rights of the people who work across the System.

 Recent Highlights